Grilling Safety Tips

-Only use gas and charcoal BBQ grills outdoors.
-When used indoors — or in any enclosed spaces, such as tents — grills pose both a fire hazard and a risk of exposure to toxic gases and potential asphyxiation.
+Grills must be used outdoors.
+Use of a grill indoors or in any enclosed space, such as tents, garages, etc. poses both a fire hazard and risk of exposure to toxic gases and potential asphyxiation.

-- Position the grill 15 feet away from siding, deck railings and out from under eaves or overhanging branches.
+- Position the grill 15 feet away from siding, deck railings, other combustibles, and out from under eaves or overhanging vegetation.

 - Place the grill a safe distance from lawn games, play areas and foot traffic.

-- Put out several long-handled grilling tools to give the chef plenty of clearance from heat and flames when flipping burgers.
+- Put out several long-handled grilling tools to give the chef plenty of clearance from heat and flames.

 - Periodically remove grease or fat buildup in trays below grill so it cannot be ignited by heat.

-- Purchase the proper starter fluid; store the can out of reach of children and away from heat sources.
+- Store charcoal starter fluid out of reach of children and away from heat sources.